Ferrari P: 250 LM

 32 total 250 LM chassis were built from 1963 to 1965, with all but the first chassis (s/n 5149, the Paris Auto Show car with a 250 P engine) powered by 3.3-litre 320 bhp (238 kW) engines as used in the 275 P. According to Ferrari naming convention, the 3.3 litre cars should have been designated "275 LM", however Enzo Ferrari insisted that the name remain 250 LM in order to facilitate the homologation process.
 The 250 LM shared fully independent double wishbone suspension, rack and pinion steering, four wheel disc brakes and 5-speed transaxle with the 250 P, however the tubular space frame chassis was significantly strengthened with the roof structure, additional cross-bracing and heavier gauge tubing.
 The interior was trimmed out as a nod to the ostensible production status of the car, but ultimately it was little different from a prototype racer.

 The 250 LM was successfully raced around the world by both factory-supported and privateer racers.
 Unlike the 250/275/330 P cars, new 250 LMs were sold to private customers and campaigned by privateer teams.
 From 1964 through 1967, 250 LMs were raced by Scuderia Ferrari, NART, Maranello Concessionaires, Ecurie Filipinetti, Ecurie Francorchamps and others, even when this model was no longer competitive with the latest factory prototypes.
 Notably, a 250 LM (chassis 5893) entered by the North American Racing Team won the 1965 24 Hours of Le Mans driven by Jochen Rindt and Masten Gregory.
-This remains Ferrari's last overall victory in the endurance classic.
+This would be Ferrari's last overall victory in the endurance classic until the Ferrari 499P won the 2023 race.
 This car is now owned by the Indianapolis Motor Speedway Museum and was displayed at the 2004 Pebble Beach Concours d'Elegance and the 2013 Amelia Island Concours d'Elegance.

-The 250 LM is highly sought-after by serious auto collectors and individual cars are often featured at auctions, car shows and historic racing events.
-250 LMs typically sell for more than $10 million USD and auction records for this model have been repeatedly broken in the past 10 years.
+The 250 LM is highly sought after by serious auto collectors and individual cars are often featured at auctions, car shows and historic racing events.
+250 LMs typically sell for more than US$10 million and auction records for this model have been repeatedly broken in the past 10 years.